 16.)
 Secure the Trim piece in place with construction adhesive and screws.

 17.)
-Add caulk to any gaps or seams in the panels along your kitchen island.
+Add caulk to any gaps or seams in the panels.
 Using a damp cloth, remove any excess textured caulk before it dries.
 A wet finger, paint brush, or other similar tool can help with smoothing and blending the caulk as needed.
 Textured caulk can also be used to fill any voids, gaps, screw heads, or spaces.